mmozeiko/rpi/README.md

 # Setting up toolchain

-Demos in this repository requires clang toolchain that can target your distribution.
-Following scripts will help you to compile clang on your GNU/Linux desktop for targeting Raspberry Pi with [Raspbian][raspbian], [Ubuntu][ubuntu], [Arch Linux ARM][alarm] or [Alpine Linux][alpine] distributions:
+Demos in this repository requires clang toolchain that targets your Raspberry Pi distribution.
+Following scripts will help you to compile clang on GNU/Linux desktop for targeting Raspberry Pi with [Raspbian][raspbian], [Ubuntu][ubuntu], [Arch Linux ARM][alarm] or [Alpine Linux][alpine] distributions:

 * `setup.sh` - sets up generic environment variables for specific distribution and Pi